xatzzz/Augmented-Reality/README.md

 - [deliverable 3](https://github.com/merkourisa/Augmented-Reality/issues/3): until 03/06/2022

 ## Report
-In each deliverable, you should also modify your personal [report](my_report/README.md), describing what have you done in each deliverable.
+In each deliverable, you should also modify your personal [report](my_report/README.md), describing in detail what have you done in each deliverable.

 ## Questions